fetchai/colearn/docs/grpc_tutorial.md

 The gRPC interface is defined in colearn_grpc/proto/interface.proto.
 This defines the functions that the gRPC server exposes and the format for messages between the server and the client.

-grpc server has a mli factory, and it uses the mli factory to make the learner mli factory needs to implement mli factory interface.
+gRPC server has a mli factory, and it uses the mli factory to make the learner mli factory needs to implement mli factory interface.
 So you could write your own mli factory, but it's easier to use the one we provide